SymfonyCasts/netgen-layouts/sfcasts/content-browser.md

 # Content Browser

-We can *now* embed lists, grids, or thumb galleries of recipes to *any* layout in our system *dynamically*.
+We can *now* embed lists, grids, or thumb galleries of recipes into *any* layout dynamically.
 That's *super* cool.
-And we can always create more query types so we could, for example, choose between the *latest* recipes or *most popular* recipes.
+And we could always create more query types to, for example, choose between the *latest* recipes or *most popular* recipes.

 But what about being able to *manually* select recipes?
 Maybe we want to feature four *specific* recipes on the homepage.
-In the layouts area, on the grid, if you change the Collection type, we *can* change to "Manual collection".
-But notice that I can't actually select any items.
+In the layouts area, on the grid, if you change the Collection type, we *can* switch to "Manual collection".
+But then... we can't actually select any items.

+## Enabling Manual Items in the Config

-To allow your items (in our case, *recipes*) to be selected manually, we first need to allow that in the config.
-Earlier, when we created the `value_types`, we set `manual_items` to `false`.
-Let's change that to `manual_items: true`.
-And now, when we try it, we get an error:
+To allow items (in our case, *recipes*) to be selected manually, we first need to allow that in the config.
+Earlier, when we created the `value_types` key, we set `manual_items` to `false`.
+Change that to `true`.

+And now, when we try the page, we're greeted with an error!

-`Netgen Content Browser backend for
-"doctrine_recipe" value type does not exist`
+> Netgen Content Browser backend for `doctrine_recipe` value type does not exist

 Yep!
-We need to implement a class that helps Layouts browse our recipes.
+We need to implement a class that helps Layouts *browse* our recipes.
 That's called a "content browser".

+## Configuring the "item type" in NetgenContentBrowserBundle

-Adding a content browser is actually done by a completely different bundle, which you can also use outside of Netgen Layouts.
-It's handy if you ever need a really nice interface for selecting items.
-Since this is done in a different bundle, it's not *required*, but I'm going to configure this with a different configuration file called `netgen_content_browser.yaml`.
-Inside of that, set the root key to `netgen_content_browser`, since it's called "Netgen Content Browser" bundle.
-Inside of *this*, we get to describe all of the different manual things that we want to be able to browse.
-We can do that under an `item_types` key, and then, for the root key here, we're going to grab the value type's internal name - `doctrine_recipe` - so these match, and then we'll give it a name.
-How about... `Recipes` with a cute little strawberry icon.
+Adding a content browser is actually done by a *completely* different bundle, which you can use *outside* of Netgen Layouts.
+It's handy if you need a nice interface for browsing and selecting items.

+Since the content browser lives in a different bundle, it's not *required*, but I'm going to configure this with a new config file called `netgen_content_browser.yaml`.
+Inside, set the root key to `netgen_content_browser` to configure the "NetgenContentBrowserBundle".

+Inside of *this*, we get to describe all of the different "manual things" that we want to be able to browse.
+To do that, add an `item_types` key, and, for the first item, go grab the value type's internal name - `doctrine_recipe` - so that these match, paste, then give this a name.
+How about... `Recipes` with a cute strawberry icon.

-The only other thing we need in here is a `preview` key with a `template` sub-key, which I'll set to `nglayouts/content_browser/recipe_preview.html.twig`.
+The only other thing we need here is a `preview` key with a `template` sub-key, which I'll set to `nglayouts/content_browser/recipe_preview.html.twig`.
 Oh!
 And make sure you spell "template" correctly.
-Whoops...
-We're setting this `preview` `template` because the configuration forces us to, but we'll worry about creating that template later.
+Whoops!
+Anyways, we're setting this `preview` `template` because the configuration *requires* us to... but we'll worry about *creating* that template later.

+## Creating the Backend Class

 If we head over and refresh... we get the *same* error.
-That's because we need a backend class that will connect to this new item type.
-Creating a backend is a simple process, but it *does* require creating a few different classes.
-In the `/src` directory, let's create a new directory called `/ContentBrowser`.
-Inside of that, we're going to create a new PHP class called `RecipeBrowserBackend.php`.
-This needs to implement a `BackendInterface` - the one from `Netgen\ContentBrowser\Backend`.
-Then, I'll go to Code Generate (or "command" + "N" on a Mac) to implement the *nine* methods that are needed.
-Don't worry!
-It's not nearly as bad as it looks.
+That's because we need a backend class that will *connect* to this new item type.
+Creating a backend is a simple process, but it *does* require a few different classes.

+In the `src/` directory, let's create a new directory called `ContentBrowser/`... and inside of that, a PHP class called `RecipeBrowserBackend`.
+This needs to implement `BackendInterface`: the one from `Netgen\ContentBrowser\Backend`.
+Then, go to Code Generate (or "command" + "N" on a Mac) to implement the *nine* methods this needs!
+Don't worry: it's not as bad as it looks.

-*Finally*, to link this backend to the item type that we have in our config, we need to give this service a class.
-We'll do this the same way we did earlier with our query type - with an `AutoconfigureTag`.
+*Finally*, to *link* this backend class to the item type in our config, we need to give this service a tag.
+We'll do this the same way we did earlier for the query type: with `AutoconfigureTag`.
 In fact, I'll steal this `AutoconfigureTag` since I'm here... paste that... and add the `use` statement for it.
-This time, the tag name is `netgen_content_browser.backend`, and instead of `type`, it's `item_type`.
-This will be set to the key we have in here - so `doctrine_recipe`.
-Paste that there. *Nice*.
+This time, the tag name is `netgen_content_browser.backend`, and instead of `type`, use `item_type`.
+Set this to the key we have in the config: `doctrine_recipe`.
+Paste and... cool!

-If we go over and refresh again... the error is *gone*.
-I'm going to temporarily add a new Grid up here, and I'll choose "Manual collection".
-Now... check this out!
-Because we have a backend, we have an "Add Items" button.
-When we click it... it *fails*.
-That shouldn't be too surprising since our backend is still completely empty.
+*This* time when we refresh... the error is *gone*.
+Let's temporarily add a new Grid to the layout... and choose "Manual collection".
+Now... check it out!
+Because we have a backend, we see an "Add Items" button!
+And when we click it... it *fails*.
+That shouldn't be too surprising... since our backend class is still completely empty.
 If you want to see the *exact* error, you could open up the AJAX call.

+## Creating the Location Class

-The way the browser works is this: In these methods, we almost describe a tree structure, kind of like a file system.
-Locations are like directories, and items are the recipes inside of those directories.
-We're going to keep things really simple, and instead of having different categories of recipes that you can choose from, we'll just have a single location *called* "Recipes" and everything will file under that.
-You'll see what this looks like in the content browser in a few minutes.
+The content browser system works like this: in these methods, we describe a "tree structure", kind of like a filesystem.
+"Locations" are like directories and "items" are like the "files", or, in our case, the individual recipes.

+We're going to keep things really simple.
+Instead of having different "directories" or "categories" of recipes that you can browse, we're going to have a single directory - or "location" - that *all* recipes will live inside.
+You'll see what this looks like in the UI in a few minutes.

-To get this working, inside our `/src/ContentBrowser` directory, we need to create a class that represents a location.
-I'll call it `BrowserRootLocation.php`.
-This isn't super important.
-It's just some low-level plumbing that you just need to have.
-Make this implement `LocationInterface`, and below that, we'll implement the three methods we need.
-Again, we'll just have this class represent the one and only route to location.
-So for `getLocationId()`, you can return *anything*.
+To get this working, inside `src/ContentBrowser/`, we need to create a class that represents a location.
+I'll call it `BrowserRootLocation`.
+This class... isn't super
+interesting: it's just some low-level plumbing that we *must* have.
+Make this implement `LocationInterface`, and below, generate the three methods we need.

+Again, this class will represent the one and only "location".
+So for `getLocationId()`, we can return *anything*.
 I'm going to `return 0`.
 You'll see how that's used in a second.
 For `getName()`, this is what will be displayed in the admin section.
-I'll `return 'All'`... and for `getParentId()`, `return null`.
-If you have a more complex system with multiple sub-directories, you can create a hierarchy of locations.
+I'll `return 'All'`.
+And for `getParentId()`, `return null`.

+If you have a more complex system with multiple sub-directories, you could create a *hierarchy* of locations.

+All right, let's update our backend class to use this.
+Up here, `getSections()` will be called as *soon* as the user opens up the content browser.
+Our job is to return all of the root "directories" - or "locations".
+We have just one:
+`return [new BrowserRootLocation()]`.

-All right, let's update our backend to use this.
-Up here, `getSections()` will be called in the very beginning so it can discover all of the different route directories you have in your backend browser.
-For us, it will literally `return [new BrowserRouteLocation()]` - an array with just that one thing.
-As soon as this loads, it's going to grab that ID and make another AJAX request to get more information about it.
-So this will only be called one time where the `$id` is `0`.
-What we need to do is actually return that same location, so I'll say `if ($id === '0')`, then `return new BrowserRootLocation()`.
-Notice that I'm using `0` in strings here, whereas before, it was an integer.
-That's because this will be parsed and used in JavaScript, so by the time it gets back to our server, it will be a string.
-That's just something to keep in mind.
+After this is called, the content browser will call `getLocationId()` on each one and make an AJAX request to get more information about them.
+For us, this will happen just *one* time where the id is `0`.
+It looks weird, but all we need to do is return that same location: `if ($id === '0')`, then `return new BrowserRootLocation()`.

+Notice I'm using `'0'` as a string, but... in `getLocationId()` we returned an integer.
+That's because the id will be passed into JavaScript and used in an Ajax call.
+By the time it gets here, it'll be a string.
+A small detail to keep in mind.

+At the end, just in case `throw` a `new \InvalidArgumentException()` and pass a message about an invalid location.

-Down here, we can `throw new \InvalidArgumentException(sprintf())` in case we make it this far, though we *shouldn't*.
-We'll say `Invalid location "%s"` and then we'll pass the `$id`.
-Perfect!
-So that handles *one* location.
-For everything else, I'm just going to return the simplest thing possible.
-We'll leave `loadItem()` empty for a moment.
-For `getSubLocations()`, `return []`.
-For `getSubLocationsCount()`, `return 0`.
-For `getSubItems()`, `return []`.
-For `getSubItemCount()`, `return 0`.
-For `search()`, `return []`.
-And *finally*, for `searchCount()`, `return 0`. *Phew*...
-We'll talk about all of that later, but our backend class is at least *somewhat* functional now.
+Ok!
+So our backend has *one* location.
+For the other methods, let's return the *simplest* thing possible.
+Leave `loadItem()` empty for a moment, for `getSubLocations()`, `return []`, for `getSubLocationsCount()`, `return 0`, for `getSubItems()`, `return []`, for `getSubItemsCount()`, `return 0`, for `search()`, `return []`... and *finally*, for `searchCount()`, `return 0`.

+*Phew*...
+We'll talk about each of those methods later. *But* our backend class is at least *somewhat* functional now.

-If we refresh the admin area again... click on our grid, and go to "Add Items"... *it loads*!
-Say "hello" to the content browser.
-It's currently *empty*, but you can see our "All" here, which is our *one* location.
-There are no items inside to retrieve at the moment.
-We'll need to return them from `getSubItems()`.
-Let's do that *next*.
+If we refresh the admin area again... click on our grid, and go to "Add Items"...
+*it loads*!
+Say "hello" to the content browser!
+It's currently *empty*, but you can see the "All", which is from our *one* location.
+There are no items inside yet... because we need to return them from `getSubItems()`.
+Let's do that *next*